Request A Free Estimate

 • Egg sacs.
 Egg sacs are tiny silk-wrapped balls.
 They can hold anywhere from 2-200 baby spiders and are usually laid in dark quiet places.

 • Flying insects.
 Increased bug traffic in your home could be a calling card to local spiders that the buffet is open.
-Stop these pests before a spider infestation gets out of hand.
+Stop these other pests to prevent spiders from becoming another pest issue in your home.

 • Humidity.
-Spiders prefer dark, moist areas like basements.
-In fall, when weather becomes cooler and drier, spiders are more likely to move to a more comfortable environment.
+Spiders prefer dark, moist areas.
+In fall, when weather becomes cooler and drier, spiders are likely to move to a more comfortable and appealing environment, such an attic, crawl space, or basement.

 • Spider bites.
 Spiders don’t bite humans aggressively, but they will in self-defense.
 You may unknowingly be bitten when you reach into a closet or cupboard where a spider is hiding.
 Unless they’re from a poisonous spider, most spider bites will look like other insect bites – a small red, potentially itchy bump.